ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 sudo ln -s /usr/bin/python3 /usr/bin/python
 ```
 **Note**:
-- Don't try to undo this step by reversing the order, otherwise the system will break & you will loose your terminal.
+- Don't try to undo this step by reversing the order, otherwise the system will break & you will loose your terminal. <br>
 Check with the following command:
 ```
 python --version
 ```